WarrantyNowVoid/jekyll-wnv/_posts/2013-10-23-popes-memoirs-working-with-whitey-48838.md

   headliner: /assets/img/lol/popesmemoirs1.png
 ---

+Growing up in the state of Massachusetts is hard.
+Mostly because at some point, Whitey Bulger is going to come up to you on the street and tell you that you work for him now.
+And you, being five years old, will presumably be fine with this.

 I vividly remember the day of my induction into the Winter Hill Gang.
 It was a bright, chilly morning in November, and I was playing in the middle of the street outside our house in Springfield, the Micro Machines set I had just gotten for my fifth birthday sprawled across the pavement.
 One of my tiny trucks did a sick-ass flip off the side of a parking garage ramp and landed a few feet away, slowly rolling to a stop against a man's shoe.
 I hadn't noticed him there until now.
 He bent down to pick up my incredibly bitchin' diminutive dump truck and its spilled cargo.
 He handed just the truck back to me with a confident smile, saying, "Here ya go, ked."

 "Um, thanks," I replied and quickly returned the truck to the depot where the damage it suffered in the incident could be repaired, returning it to its task of delivering pico-pallets of an unknown orange solid to the other side of the road.
 There were puny people there desperately awaiting those containers, and my dump truck and I had been the only ones who stood between them and an untimely demise from a lack of orange stuff, until this man showed up.